 Most Recent NCAA Submission Highlights

 Beginning with the 2019-20 academic year, a portion of Division I revenue will be distributed to member schools based on the academic achievement of student-athletes.
 An institution must meet one of three criteria, one of which is the GSR for the most recently available year is equal to or greater than 90%.
-We are happy to report that CU Boulder’s GSR for the 2013 cohort was 90%.
-GSR traditionally is calculated as a four-class average and this also comes in at 93%.
+Unfortunately, CU Boulder’s GSR for the 2014 cohort was 84%.
+GSR traditionally is calculated as a four-class average and this also comes in at 90%.

 Excel summary of graduation rates for all sports and all entering freshman from 1991 to the most recently reported cohort year.